 Reye’s syndrome usually occurs during or after a viral infection involving the airways.
 In most cases, the viral infection and fever will already be fading, though occasionally Reye’s appears just a few days into the infection.

 The first symptom is continuous and violent vomiting and dry retching.
 The other clear warning sign is a change in mental status due to brain inflammation.
 In the early stages or in a milder case, lethargy and confusion are prominent.
 People may become aggressive, striking out at would-be helpers.
-In the final stages, muscles may become stiff or lose function, and there may be seizures, loss of reflexes, difficulty breathing, and coma.
+In the final stages, muscles may become stiff or lose function, pupils remain dilated, and there may be seizures, loss of reflexes, difficulty breathing, and coma.

 Although rare, Reye’s syndrome should be considered if a child with an upper respiratory tract infection starts vomiting constantly and exhibits confusion or lack of responsiveness.

 Early diagnosis is crucial.
 A doctor who suspects Reye’s will look for elevated ammonia levels in the blood, and will perform liver function tests.
 Results usually take 2 to 3 hours to arrive.
 A liver biopsy may be performed, and may be especially helpful in young children under 2 years old.
 An MRI or CT scan of the head will likely be done for a child with altered mental status.